joshuargst/Machine-Learning-with-R-and-Python/Recommender Systems/R/RecommenderSystems.md

 Want to Hear A Joke?
 ================
-Author: Joshua Registe
+**Author: Joshua Registe**

 ## Recommender System

 Skip to the end for spoiler on most recommended jokes.
 This document will present a high-level overview on the implementation of recommender systems.
-The recommender systems that will be evaluated in this document
+The raw code for this document can be found here: [RecommenderSystems.Rmd](https://github.com/joshuargst/Machine-Learning-with-R-and-Python/blob/main/Recommender%20Systems/R/RecommenderSystems.Rmd).
+The recommender systems that will be evaluated in this document are:
-are:

-1.  **Item-Based Collaborative Filtering (IBCF)**
+1.  **Item-Based Collaborative Filtering (IBCF)** :shopping_cart::shopping_cart:
     -   IBCF is a method that looks at similarities between items (movies) and makes recommendations.
 The algorithm considers user’s purchases (items) and recommends similar items and the